HG-Lane: High-Fidelity Generation of Lane Scenes under Adverse Weather and Lighting Conditions without Re-annotation: Method

 \subsection{Control Information Fusion}

-Let the input lane image be $\mathbf{x}_0 \in \mathbb{R}^{H\times W\times 3}$ and the corresponding lane annotation map be $\mathbf{A} \in \{0,1\}^{H\times W}$.
+Let the input lane image be $\mathbf{x}_0 \in \mathbb{R}^{H\times W\times 3}$ and the corresponding lane annotation map (extracted from the original labels and filled to a certain width to ensure they cover the area where the lane lines are located) be $\mathbf{A} \in \{0,1\}^{H\times W}$.
 The goal of this stage is to construct a control map $\mathbf{C}_0$ that encodes both lane geometry and local edge cues while being robust to dashed or incomplete markings. \paragraph{Geometric priors from color and edges.} We first apply a color-thresholding operator to extract lane-related regions:

-where $\boldsymbol{c}_{\text{low}}$ and $\boldsymbol{c}_{\text{up}}$ are lower and upper bounds of the color threshold and $\mathbf{M}$ denotes the resulting mask map.
+where $\boldsymbol{t}_{\text{low}}$ and $\boldsymbol{t}_{\text{up}}$ are lower and upper bounds of the color threshold and $\mathbf{M}$ denotes the resulting mask map.
 In parallel, we compute the edge map using the Canny operator: